+The Competition Law introduced merger control, and all concentrations that meet the market share or annual turnover criteria, to be determined by the Council of Ministers, are subject to mandatory notification to the CRA, within seven working days after conclusion of the agreement or its project, and cannot be implemented before clearance.
 The law also provides for penalty payments, where appropriate, as well as potentially serious ancillary sanctions, not only because the offender may find itself excluded from participating in tenders for five years, but also because it can even find itself confronted with the possible break-up of the offending undertaking.
 Finally, agreements and practices concluded in breach of the law are null and void.